-Why St Andrews is special… by those who play it
+Why St Andrews is special... by Woods, Nicklaus and co

 Shane Lowry: "Every golfer who has been to St Andrews knows it's the most special place in the world - there and Augusta for me are the two where you go, 'this is amazing'.
 Even when you're up for the Dunhill, with no-one watching, it's pretty special."

-Richie Ramsey: "I think now that I understand the course, it's incredible, arguably the best in the world.
+Richie Ramsay: "I think now that I understand the course, it's incredible, arguably the best in the world.
 A lot of people play it for the first time - like I did - and don't get it.
 It's like a puzzle, finding out what the answers are.
 It never really plays the same but it's a brilliant place to be."

-Jim "Bones" Mackay, veteran caddie: "It's almost like a movie set.
+Jim 'Bones' Mackay, veteran caddie: "It's almost like a movie set.
 It's almost too good to be real, the visuals.
 I get goose bumps driving in and it's one of the few places where that's the case.
 It's beautiful, which is part of it, but there are endless reasons to love the place.
 It's the Holy Grail of golf and there's nothing like it."

+- 'I felt so alone and lost': Michael Sheen lifts the lid on the shocking state of the care system

+- What has life as a Rolling Stone been like?
+The epitome of a rock guitarist, Keith Richards, reveals it all